Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 }
 ```

-By using `Async` in the `Timer` component we only see the async code we care about,
+By using `Async` in the `Timer` component we only see the async code we really care about:
-which is the for loop which updates the seconds that have passed.
+the for loop that updates the seconds.

 ### How To Implement Abortable Promises

-Inside promises we need to use the `AbortSignal` to properly abort promises.
+Inside promises we need to use the `AbortSignal` to effectively abort promises.
 When `controller.abort(reason: any)` is called the associated `controller.signal` is aborted
-and the `reason` provided should (ideally) be thrown from the inside async function.
+Ideally, the `reason` should be thrown from the inside async function.

 ```typescript
 const myAsyncFunction = async (signal: AbortSignal): Promise<any> => {